Carter Hutton: Nashville Predators

 On July 5, 2013, Hutton left the Blackhawks organization and signed a one-year, two-way deal with the Nashville Predators.
-He eventually became the Predators' starting goalie for most of the 2013–14 NHL season as Pekka Rinne suffered a hip infection and posted a 20–11–4 record.
+He eventually became the Predators' starting goalie for most of the 2013–14 NHL season and posted a 20–11–4 record after Pekka Rinne suffered a hip infection.
 By December, Hutton compiled a 3-0-0 record with a 1.33 goals-against average and .960 save percentage to earn the NHL Third Star of the Week.
 Following a five-game winning streak at the end of the regular season, Hutton became the sixth 20-game winner in franchise history.
 On June 2, 2014, Hutton signed a two-year, $1.45 million contract to remain with the team.

 In his final year with the Predators, Hutton was the teams' 2016 Bill Masterton Memorial Trophy nominee as a "player who best exemplifies the qualities of perseverance, sportsmanship, and dedication to hockey."